SB353 Alabama 2012 Session

 - Controlled substances, crime of possession of a controlled substance with intent to distribute, created, penalties

-This bill would create the crime of possession of a controlled substance with intent to distribute a Class B felony.
+SB353 would create a new crime of possessing a controlled substance with intent to distribute, punishable as a Class B felony.

 - Subjects